pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 :mod:`~eventsourcing.dcb` --- Dynamic consistency boundaries
 ============================================================

+From version `9.5`, this library supports dynamic consistency boundaries (DCB) by providing:

-This library supports DCB with a Python implementation of the objects and method defined in the `specification <https://dcb.events/specification/>`_ for "dynamic consistency boundaries".
+* an :ref:`implementation <DCB Objects>` in Python of the basic objects defined in the `DCB specification <https://dcb.events/specification/>`_

-Various implementations of the DCB "event store" are also provided.
+* :ref:`DCB event stores <DCB recorders>` that work in-memory, in PostgreSQL, and with UmaDB

-Additionally, some higher-level abstractions are also introduced, which are intended to make programming with DCB easier.
+* some :ref:`higher-level abstractions <Higher-level abstractions>` to make working with DCB easier

 .. _Introduction to DCB: